-When it comes to the SAT Writing section and the ACT English section (which both test your grammar skills), there is one topic that, I’ve found, the majority of students need serious brushing up on.
+In the SAT Reading & Writing section and the ACT English section (which both test your grammar skills), there is one topic which the vast majority of students need to review in detail—or learn for the first time!

-I’ve asked my students’ parents about this recurring weak point, and it turns out there’s a pretty clear reason for it.
-Apparently, most high schools these days don’t actually TEACH the principles of grammar as such.
-Instead, students are typically given essay-writing assignments, and these writing assignments get corrected, and students are expected to develop an internal sense of “grammar right” and “grammar wrong” for themselves by reviewing these corrections.
-But it appears the actual RULES aren’t being taught—not in any systematic way, at least.
+Curious about this recurring weak spot, I asked some of my students’ parents about it, and discovered that there’s a pretty clear reason for it.
+It would seem that most high schools these days don’t actually TEACH the principles of grammar as such.
+Instead, students are typically asked to write essays, which then get corrected—and students are expected to just develop an internal sense of what looks/reads right and wrong by reviewing these corrections.
+But in many places, the actual RULES aren’t being taught.
+Not in any thorough way, at least.

-Regardless of how you feel about this as a pedagogical choice, the implications for your SAT/ACT study plan are clear.
+Regardless of how you feel about this as an educational strategy, the repercussions for your SAT/ACT study plan are clear.
 Because:

-So here we go: the Ivy Lounge Test Prep® Punctuation Cheat Sheet.
+So let’s get into it: the Ivy Lounge Test Prep® Punctuation Cheat Sheet.

-Here is the no-nonsense guide to what counts as correct vs. incorrect, sorted according to the eight punctuation rules that are most commonly tested on the SAT and ACT.
-To get the most out of this guide, try challenging yourself to create examples, or apply these rules to sample sentences.
-And if you need an explanation of how to use them in context, don’t hesitate to contact me!
+Here is your streamlined breakdown of what counts as correct vs. incorrect, sorted according to the eight punctuation rules that are most commonly tested on the SAT and ACT.
+To get the most out of this guide, test yourself by writing out examples or applying these rules to sentences you find in the wild.
+And if you have questions about how to use them in context, you can always get in touch with me!

 C = “Complete clause” (a clause that can be its own sentence)